The Checker Maven

 Sweeps

 Above we see an old-fashioned chimney sweep.
-There is a lot of lore surrounding "sweeps" including their often worn uniform of top hat and tails; we'll leave it to you to find out more if you're so inclined.
+There is a lot of lore surrounding "sweeps" including their sometimes worn uniform of top hat and tails; we'll leave it to you to find out more if you're so inclined.
 But today, in Bill Salot's 75th Problem Composing Contest, we'll look at sweeps of the checker variety: Big problems with big action wherein pieces are swept off the board.
 This one will be a real challenger and we urge you to check out the contest page and vote for the one you like best.

 As an introduction and to whet your interest, here's a problem called The Magnificent Seven, an 8x9 composition by the late Roy Little.
 It tied for second in Contest 38 in April 2018.